 Time for a CHALLENGE!
 100 crunches a day for a flat stomach.
 Or 50 lunges a day for a big butt.
-There are so many post about doing an exercise for a set amount of reps for results.
+There is so many posts about doing an exercise for a set amount of reps for results.
 And the truth is these will work!

 But not forever…

 Yes, they do.
-There are a lot of squat, crunch or lunge challenges that simple say to do the exercise 20 or 50 times a day, with it usually increasing every day or week.
+There is a lot of squat, crunch, or lunge challenges that simply say to do the exercise 20 or 50 times a day, with it usually increasing every day or week.
 No matter what the exercise is, these workouts will work.
 You will be doing an exercise repeatedly so of course your body will get a workout and get sore.
 Especially if you are doing high rep amounts, which will increase the intensity.

 What’s the Catch …